 Changing a Florida Will [Codicil or Replacement]

 If a person wants to update a last will in Florida, it does NOT necessary need to be redone.
 A codicil to the will may be used to make the change, provided it is done with the same formalities of the last will discussed above.
-The easiest way to think of a codicil is like an amendment to a contract, which is used to substitute a portion of the contract for something new.
+The easiest way to think of a codicil is like an amendment to a contract LIKE an amendment to a trust in Florida, which is used to substitute a portion of the contract for something new.
 On the downside, codicils or often viewed by professionals as confusing and thus it isn’t uncommon for estate planning attorneys to suggest replacing the entire will rather than doing a codicil.

 There you have it…up to date guidance concerning how to make sure that your last will and testament in Florida is valid and enforceable.

-Of course, estate planning in Florida should involve much more than a simple will for most people.
+Of course, estate planning in Florida should involve much more than a simple will for most people, particularly those needing estate planning for high net worth estates in Florida.
 You should determine if a Florida revocable living trust makes sense AND if you should also explore a solid Florida asset protection plan.
 If you own a business, you may have a need for Florida business continuity succession planning.
 Call us and get the information to create a complete estate plan for yourself and your loved ones.